stanislav-antonov/rf-codec/README.md

 By the moment the library exposes the following functions:
 * Data encoding/decoding with Hamming codes
+* Data encoding/decoding with Reed-Solomon codes (only encoder part has been implemented so far, work in progress)
 * CCITT data whitening

 ### Hamming codes

 Hamming codes are in a class of binary linear error-correcting codes, that capable to correct one-bit errors.

+### Reed-Solomon codes

+TBD

 ### Data whitening